thisisamardeep/portfolio/_posts/2023-01-07-knapstack.md

 First Let me share the [wiki](https://en.wikipedia.org/wiki/Most_vexing_parse) and the [cpp reference](https://en.cppreference.com/w/cpp/language/direct_initialization)  (see notes section) which mentions this problem.

+It is very important to note that this a not a error but a ambiguity due to historical reasons(pre C++11).Some times we need the ambiguity when we declare functions.

 The Official Explanation :
 In case of ambiguity between a variable declaration using the direct-initialization syntax (1) (with round parentheses) and a function declaration, the compiler always chooses function declaration.
 This disambiguation rule is sometimes counter-intuitive and has been called the most vexing parse.